 OBS Studio is another building block for my setup.
 Sometimes conferences ask to record a talk in case of networking or other issues to be still able to provide participants with a good video afterwards.
 This is when OBS Studio does a great job aside from being my virtual camera.

 The next item is the screen or screens.
 I do all my talks and training classes with my MacBook.
 It runs a local instance of Compiler Explorer and C++ Insights, which at in-person events ensures that I'm independent of network connectivity.
-However, in a live virtual class, this is less important.
+However, in a remote class, this is less important.
 But I have a dedicated presenter account on the MacBook with all the adjustments needed for a good presentation.
 So I have the screen of the MacBook, along with two additional external screens.
 I use the MacBook screen as a presenter screen where I can see my notes and timing information.
 Usually, this screen is in the middle.
 I then have a 27" LG 27UD88-W and another older 21" model.
 This allows me to have my slides or for live parts Compiler Explorer and C++ Insights on the left screen.
 This is the audience screen, and the participant list, chat, and video are on the right.

 Turn on the lights

 Lights and lighting is a topic on its own.
 At this point, I like to thank all the hard-working tech people who do set up the lights, camera, and audio at in-person events.
 This is something I'm not enjoying, and I'm looking forward to a time where professionals take over that part.